gschmutz/bigdata-spark-workshop/attic/13-lakefs/README.md

 You should see 81,193 rows.

+> **What you should see:** 81,193 rows — the full airports dataset.
+The `lakefs.main.flights.airports` table address follows the pattern `<catalog>.<branch>.<namespace>.<table>`, where `lakefs` is the Iceberg catalog backed by lakeFS and `main` is the branch name.

+> **What just happened?** `writeTo("lakefs.main.flights.airports").createOrReplace()` wrote the DataFrame as an Iceberg table on the `main` branch. lakeFS intercepts the S3A writes at the storage layer — when Spark writes Parquet files to `s3a://demo/main/...`, lakeFS stores them in MinIO but associates them with the `main` branch ref.
+At this point the data is uncommitted: it is visible on `main` but not yet part of lakeFS's version history until `branchMain.commit()` is called.

 ### Inspect the Iceberg metadata in MinIO

 After writing, you can browse the raw Iceberg metadata files in the MinIO Console at <http://dataplatform:9010>.
 Navigate to the `lakefs-demo-bucket` bucket.
 You will see the typical Iceberg directory layout: